eslint/rfcs/designs/2022-community-eslint-org/README.md

 The community core team would help maintain all repos, whereas people in specific teams would only help maintain these repositories.

-The community core team would be responsible of administer the Code of Conduct of the organization.
+The community core team would be responsible for administering the Code of Conduct of the organization.

-The community core team would also be responsible to contact package maintainers (outside of GitHub) if they appear inactive.
+The community core team would also be responsible for contacting package maintainers (outside of GitHub) if they appear inactive.
 Package maintainers will be seen as inactive if they didn't create a (necessary) release in the last 6 month _or_ if they haven't responded (properly) to any issue/PR/discussion in the last 3 months.
-If the package maintainers don't respond in a reasonable time frame of 30 days, they will be considered non-responsive & the community core team can step in to appoint a new maintainer for the repository.
+If the package maintainers don't respond in a reasonable time frame of 30 days, they will be considered non-responsive & the community core team will step in to appoint a new maintainer for the repository.

-**Bonus:** I think having our own place in the Discord server where we can discuss some things would be a good idea as well.
+**Bonus:** Having our own place in the ESLint Discord server where we can discuss some things would be a good idea as well.
 This way the community core team has an open place to discuss some common things like extracting common functionality into a separate package, minimum Node &